Cluster Aggregated GAN (CAG): A Cluster-Based Hybrid Model for Appliance Pattern Generation: Conclusion

 \section{Conclusion}

-In this work, we presented Cluster Aggregated GAN (CAG), a pattern based generative framework designed to address the inherent heterogeneity of appliance patterns.
+In this work, we presented Cluster Aggregated GAN (CAG), a pattern aware generative framework designed to address the inherent heterogeneity of appliance patterns.
 By combining lightweight device classification, shape based segment clustering, and hybrid adversarial modeling, CAG aligns the generative process with the operational characteristics of intermittent and continuous devices.
 This design moves beyond conventional monolithic GAN architectures and enables conditioned learning, improved temporal stability, and interpretable synthetic pattern construction.
-Extensive experiments on the UVIC dataset demonstrate that CAG achieves superior realism, structural fidelity, and behavioral diversity compared with established baselines including CNN based GANs, LSTM GAN, RNN GAN, and WaveGAN.
-The proposed clustering mechanism proves essential for preventing mode collapse, enhancing motif coverage, and reducing reconstruction error, while the simplified LSTM branch stably models long duration continuous loads.
-Together, these components result in a balanced synthetic corpus with high fidelity that preserves both statistical properties and operational semantics of real appliance traces.
+Extensive experiments on the UVIC dataset demonstrate that CAG achieves superior realism, structural fidelity, and behavioral diversity compared with established baselines including CNN-based GANs, LSTM-GAN, RNN-GAN, and WaveGAN.
+The proposed clustering mechanism proves essential for preventing mode collapse, enhancing motif coverage, and reducing reconstruction error, while the simplified LSTM branch stably models long horizon continuous loads.
+Together, these components result in a balanced, high fidelity synthetic corpus that preserves both statistical properties and operational semantics of real appliance traces.
 Beyond performance gains, CAG provides a principled pathway for scalable and interpretable synthetic load generation in NILM research.
 By treating clustering as an integral generative component rather than a preprocessing step, the framework offers a generalizable paradigm for modeling complex multimodal time series data.

-The limitations of this work are: quality depends on the chosen window length $L$; training for each cluster increases compute when $K$ grows; and handcrafted shape features may bias motif discovery.
-These open avenues for adaptive windowing, budget constrained clustering, and learned feature extractors.
-Future work will also explore conditioning on contextual factors such as occupancy, environment, or user routines, and extend CAG toward privacy preserving and cross dataset synthetic data generation.
+The limitations of this work are: quality depends on the chosen window length $L$; per cluster training increases compute when $K$ grows; and handcrafted shape features may bias motif discovery.
+These open avenues for adaptive windowing, budget aware clustering, and learned feature extractors.
+Future work will also explore conditioning on contextual factors such as occupancy, environment, or user routines, and extend CAG toward privacy preserving and cross domain synthetic data generation.